 Expected Results

 It is anticipated that both the ESA/ESOC and DLR/GSOC prototypes will generate the same magnitude variation plots and that they will match the values in the TDM.
 Assuming that these criteria are met, the test will be considered successful.
-In the event of discrepancies, troubleshooting will be conducted by the participants in the test.

 TEST CASE #4: RADAR CROSS SECTION